jared-richard-clarke/frost-library/README.md

 >   by Daan Leijen and Erik Meijer

 - [ ] Parameterize input.
 Allow for inputs other than strings.
+- [ ] Implement an input stream.
+Copying a list of characters from one parser context to another is expensive.

 ## Side Note About Applicatives: `apply` or `<*>`